osowskit/shimsham/README.md

 # shimsham
-Api Shim for getting beer updates from Website Scrapper and Untappd API to IFTTT.
+Api Shim for finding out what beer is on tap while being notified via IFTTT.
 Data is sourced from Untappd via OAuth2 integration.
+Also utilizes Google Analytics, New Relic, and Python to parse HTML information from websites.
 ## Introduction
 Django app that provides an API endpoint for IFTTT notification services.
 IFTTT will regularly poll various endpoint for a list of stored events - not realtime.
 ## API endpoint and channels